bashdot/bashdot/README.md

 the unique dotfiles based on use (work, home, etc.), operating system (Linux, MacOS, etc.) or version (Debian, RedHat, etc.).

-Bashdot support templates for replacing values in files during installation.
+Bashdot supports templates for replacing values in files during installation.

 ## Install